tjiangHIT/cuteSV/README.md

 ---
 ### Introduction
 Long-read sequencing enables the comprehensive discovery of structural variations (SVs).
-However, it is still non-trivial to achieve high sensitivity and performance simultaneously due to the complex SV signatures implied by the noisy long reads.
-Therefore, we propose cuteSV, a sensitive, fast and scalable long read-based SV detection approach. cuteSV uses tailored methods to collect the signatures of various types of SVs and it employs a clustering-and-refinement method to analyze the signatures to implement sensitive SV detection.
-Benchmark on real PacBio and ONT datasets demonstrate that cuteSV has better yields and scalability than state-of-the-art tools.
+However, it is still non-trivial to achieve high sensitivity and performance simultaneously due to the complex SV characteristics implied by noisy long reads.
+Therefore, we propose cuteSV, a sensitive, fast and scalable long-read-based SV detection approach. cuteSV uses tailored methods to collect the signatures of various types of SVs and employs a clustering-and-refinement method to analyze the signatures to implement sensitive SV detection.
+Benchmarks on real Pacific Biosciences (PacBio) and Oxford Nanopore Technology (ONT) datasets demonstrate that cuteSV has better yields and scalability than state-of-the-art tools.

 The benchmark results of cuteSV on the HG002 human sample are below: